 Dichondra Plant Info

-Dichondra (Dichondra repens) is a perennial ground cover plant (in USDA zones 7-11) that has a somewhat upright, creeping habit with circular leaves.
-It is not usually over 2 inches in height and retains its bright green color in temperatures as low as 25 F. (-3 C.).
-When this ground cover becomes full, it appears as a dense carpet-like grass and is often planted in places where other turf-type grass does not grow well.
+Dichondra (Dichondra repens) is a perennial groundcover plant (in USDA zones 7-11) that has a somewhat upright, creeping habit with circular leaves.
+It is not usually over 2 inches (5 cm.) in height and retains its bright green color in temperatures as low as 25 degrees F. (-3 C.).
+When this groundcover becomes full, it appears as a dense, carpet-like grass and is often planted in places where other turf-type grass does not grow well.

-Silver dichondra is a green-silver annual ground cover that is often used in hanging baskets and pots.
-The cascading habit also makes this attractive plant perfect for rock walls or window boxes.
-This low maintenance plant with fan-shaped foliage, does well in full sun, requires only minimal care and is drought resistant.
+Silver dichondra is a green-silver annual groundcover that is often used in hanging baskets and pots.
+The cascading habit makes this attractive plant perfect for rock walls or window boxes as well.
+This low maintenance plant, with fan-shaped foliage, does well in full sun, requires only minimal care, and is drought resistant.

 How to Grow Dichondra